 Mask mandates vary between provinces.

 Provinces have been relaxing the rules on social gatherings, indoor dining and travel in recent months in response to rising vaccination rates.
+However, many governments have been reintroducing restrictions due to the rise in cases as Omicron sweeps through the country.

-But some, including Alberta and Ontario, now require proof of vaccinations for entry into many non-essential venues.
+Some provinces, including Alberta and Ontario, now require proof of vaccinations for entry into many non-essential venues.
 Prince Edward Island, Canada's smallest province, has adopted some of the country's strictest Covid-19 prevention measures, with nonresidents needing to apply for a pass to visit in advance.

 Most Canadian provinces continue to advise people to keep a distance of two meters (6.5 feet) to cut the spread of the virus.